The Locker Key

 “Yeah.”

-At Jake’s house the next morning, Riley parks around the corner and then walks up the driveway when he’s sure no one is looking.
-He picks the lock and enters through the back door.
-He’s wearing thin rubber gloves.
-He walks around and checks things out.
-He sees a picture of Jake and Stacy sitting on a shelf.
-He uses his phone to take a picture of it.
-He walks over to Jake’s desk.
-He turns on the computer and continues to walk around while it boots up.
-He opens the fridge and pulls out a small bottle of spring water.
-He walks back to the computer table and sits down.
-He opens up Jake’s hard drive files and rummages through them.
-He finds nothing of interest.
-He looks at the blinking answering machine.
-He presses play and listens to the messages.
+At Jake’s house that morning, Riley parked around the corner and then walked up the driveway when he was sure no one was looking.
+He picked the lock and entered through the back door.
+He was wearing thin rubber gloves.
+He walked around and checked things out.
+He saw a picture of Jake and Stacy sitting on a shelf.
+He used his phone to take a picture of it.
+He walked over to Jake’s desk.
+He turned on the computer and continued to walk around while it booted up.
+He was surprised that there was no password.
+He walked to the kitchen, opened the fridge and pulled out a small bottle of spring water.
+He walked back to the computer table and sat down.
+He opened up Jake’s hard drive and files and rummaged through them.
+He found nothing of interest.
+He looked at the blinking answering machine.
+He pressed play and listens to the messages.

 Hi Jake, this is Tricia with your Wednesday morning reminder.
 Twenty-four hours to deadline.
 Wakey.
 Wakey.